 It is best to avoid the following indoor plants as they can increase allergies such as hay fever and skin rashes.

-Avoid Flowering Plants with High Levels of Pollen
+Flowering Plants with High Levels of Pollen

-Avoid Plants That Cause Skin Irritations
+Plants That Cause Skin Irritations

 Some common indoor plants might not be suitable for the classroom as they can cause rashes or other irritations to people with sensitive skin.
-Avoid plants such as ferns, bonsai, English Ivy, Weeping Figs, palm trees and Yukkas.
+Avoid plants such as ferns, bonsai, English Ivy, Weeping Figs, palm trees, and Yukkas.

-Avoid Plants That Are Poisonous When Ingested
+Plants That Are Poisonous When Ingested

 Keeping plants in the classroom isn’t just about aesthetics.
 The simple act of looking at a plant triggers a positive response in our brain.
-So when students are feeling tired, stressed or struggling to keep their attention on the task at hand, having plants around might just help them out in that moment!
+So when students are feeling tired, stressed, or struggling to keep their attention on the task at hand, having plants around might just help them out in that moment!

 Not only that but keeping plants can be a great part of continuing your class conversation about sustainability and the environment.
 Use your class plants to explore life cycles, learn about why living things need water, and practice “plants in action” vocabulary every day.